anniecherk/anniecherk.github.io/_posts/2021-09-21-loveletter-to-workflow-automation.markdown

 In this blogpost I'll:
 - talk about two concepts I find very useful: **workflow** and the **dev loop**
 - argue that writing down workflows and automating them is extremely helpful for preserving and communicating knowledge about how to interact with different parts of a codebase
-- explain why I automate my workflows with Just
+- explain why I automate my workflows using a tool called Just

 Here is how this blogpost is organized:
 - **Section 1:** Defining workflow & dev loop, and why automating workflows is useful